adammakinson/chorechart/CHORECHART.md

             table because it makes sense that a chore can only be assined by one person.
 I think with that, everything is there for the remaining functionality.
+    i.
+User profile dashboard (DONE)
+    j.
+On the chores management screen handle cases where the user clicks the add to all or assign buttons without having done anything else.

 4. I fiddled around with the app onboarding concept a bit earlier.